 If you read this blog then you already know that downtown Jozi is cool.
 But do you know about Work Shop New Town?
 This particular corner of Joburg takes coolness to a whole new level.
 Ntsaki (left) and Jade (right), two salespeople at Work Shop New Town who are also contenders for the two coolest people in all of Johannesburg.
 They’re surrounded by shoes from Maria McCloy, one of Joburg’s coolest designers.
 I intend to buy a pair of these shoes very soon.
 Work Shop New Town is “an innovative retail concept” in Newtown, adjacent to the Newtown Junction mall.
 It’s a modern, open-plan glass structure, filled with small fashion and design shops that meld seamlessly into one another.
 Work Shop New Town is built on the site of Joburg’s “Potato Sheds”, a historic fruit and vegetable market built in 1911 that was torn down to make way for Newtown Junction.
 There’s not much left of the actual Potato Sheds, unfortunately, but the old trolley tracks to the market are still there and run right outside of Work Shop New Town.
 I’m not a big shopper, as I’ve said many times before, but Work Shop New Town has the kind of shopping […]

+UPDATE (November 2017): Hlamvu is no longer located in Greenside.
+There is currently a Hlamvu shop in the Commissioner Street Pop-Up Arcade, and Hlamvu products are also available online.
 As I’ve written before, I am not a fashionable person.
 There are many great South African fashion blogs out there and this isn’t one of them, so I generally stay away from writing about clothes and focus on the things I’m good at — like eating and instagramming and storytelling.
 But I’ve recently come across a boutique that I particularly love and I want to tell you about it.
 Hlamvu Afrocentric Boutique in Greenside.
 There are many things I love about Hlamvu Afrocentric Boutique: 1) Hlamvu is uniquely African.
 Hlamvu’s founder and designer, Liflet Ncube, is originally from Zimbabwe.
 She founded the company in South Africa and the fabric she uses is from Ghana.
 The result is a unique explosion of West African and Southern African style.
 Colorful clothes and handbags for sale in Hlamvu.
 2) It’s conveniently located (for me).
 Hlamvu is in Greenside, which is almost in Melville.
 I love having such a fashionable shop less than 10 minutes’ drive from my house.
 3) It’s affordable.
-People often complain about how expensive clothes are in South Africa.
-But great clothes aren’t expensive if you buy local.
-Hlamvu’s clothes, despite being handmade with gorgeous, high-quaility fabric, are far cheaper than comparable merchandise from Woolworth’s.
-(Some of […]
+People often complain about how expensive clothes […]

 I’ve written about the Fashion Kapitol before, more than once actually.
 But I can’t say enough good things about it.
 The Fashion Kapitol, which most people don’t even know exists, is quintessential Jozi.
 If you show up there (130 Pritchard Street in the Fashion District, next to the building with the giant “Sew Africa” sign) on the right day, at the right time, you will experience Joburg at its best.
 This is Joburg.